Hunter, in Darkness

 Hunter, in Darkness is a 1999 interactive fiction game by Andrew Plotkin, written in Inform.
 It won the "Best Individual Puzzle" and "Best Setting" categories in the 1999 XYZZY Awards, and came in eighth overall in the 1999 Interactive Fiction Competition.

 The game is inspired by Gregory Yob's seminal 1972 computer game Hunt the Wumpus.
-As in Hunt the Wumpus, the player's goal is to locate and defeat the title beast within its cave.
-However, Hunter, in Darkness emphasizes the setting, describing the cave in much greater detail than the earlier work.
+As in Hunt the Wumpus, the player's goal is to locate and defeat the title beast within its cave, but Hunter, in Darkness emphasizes the setting, describing the cave in much greater detail than the earlier work.

 Plotkin states in the About section of the game:

-"This game was conceived of and fully outlined in early June of 1999."
+This game was conceived of and fully outlined in early June of 1999.